stefonarch/LXQt-Wayland-files/README.md

 #Exec=/usr/lib/firefox/firefox %u
 Exec=/usr/bin/firefox_wayland %u
 ```

+### Autostart scripts

+If `lxqt-session` is used scripts that select the application to launch depending of `XDG_SESSION_TYPE` are useful.
+Examples in autostart_scripts folder.

 ### Telegram does not open multimedia files

 If images and video do not open: unset "animation"" and eventually "opengl" in `Preferences > Advanced`.